 Detailed information about application requirements can be found on the Graduate Admissions web site.
 If you have further questions, please contact the Graduate Admissions Office.
 Contact information can be found here.

-Students must complete all requirements for the undergraduate degree in Applied Mathematics and Statistics, as well as the requirements for a) the M.A./M.S.E. in Applied Mathematics and Statistics, or b) the requirements for the M.S.E. in Financial Mathematics.
+Students must complete all requirements for the undergraduate degree in Applied Mathematics and Statistics, as well as the requirements for a) the M.S.E. in Applied Mathematics and Statistics, b) the requirements for the M.S.E. in Financial Mathematics, or c) the requirements for the M.S.E. in Data Science.

 Once admitted to the Bachelor’s Master’s program, students are required to meet with their AMS faculty advisor to plan a proposed Master’s program of study.
 This completed form should be submitted to academic staff after obtaining the advisor’s signature.